matsengrp/dpvt-experiments-1/README.md

   for training are specified.
 - `dpvtex`: contains `dpvt_data.py`, which implements functions to get datasets for a given nickname and `dpvt_zoo.py`, which creates models for a given nickname.
-These nicknames are provided to the `Snakefile` in `config.yaml`.
+The mapping from nicknames to file paths is provided in `dataset_dict.json` and nicknames for datasets are given to the `Snakefile` in `config.yaml`.

    Also contains directories `perfect_phylogenies` and `larch`, which provide code for creating datasets for training and testing dpvt models (See _Training Data_).

 ## Training Data